 15. Hacker Paradise will organize a workation to Buenos Aires, Argentina, from January 8th till March 4th and will continue onwards to Lima, Perú, from March 12th till May 6th.
 Entrepreneurs will unite over at least two weeks while working on their own businesses.

-16. Share a mate with new friends in Uruguay, Argentina or South Brazil, or drink the refreshingly cold version tereré in Paraguay!
+16. Share a mate with new friends in Uruguay, Argentina, or South Brazil, or drink the refreshingly cold version tereré in Paraguay!
 These highly-caffeinated drinks will keep you energized for a while.
 Just remember: don’t move the straw!

 23. You won’t lack vitamin C. Fruits and vegetables are often really cheap in South America.
 Ecuador seems to be the fruity epicenter of it all!
-Even in notorious Chile you’ll get a bag of avocados (paltas) for cheap when in season.
+Even in notorious Chile, you’ll get a bag of avocados (paltas) for cheap when in season.
 The result?
 Cheap juices are sold everywhere.
 And someone came up with the glorious Palta con leche!

 27. The Atacama desert is the second driest place on earth – after Antarctica – and it’s absolutely fascinating!
-One obvious destination is San Pedro de Atacama, a village overloaded with tourists in the high season.
+For instance, one obvious destination is San Pedro de Atacama, a village overloaded with tourists in the high season.
 From there you can make an overpriced trip to the Salar de Uyuni salt flats in Bolivia, cross into Argentina, book a trip to the Chajnantor Observatory, visit the Valle de la Luna (Moon Valley), which by the way closes at night…

 28. Visit the world’s largest telescope at Cerro Paranal in Chile, part of the European Southern Observatory (ESO).
 There’s also La Silla observatory and the previously mentioned Chajnantor/ALMA, both in Chile, but Paranal is one of the easiest to visit.
 It’s funded by the EU and tours are for free, which you have to book in advance – unless you’re me.

 29. Want to reach the cosmos in a different way?
 Head to Perú to open up your soul through an Ayahuasca ceremony.
-This type of plant medicine is (preferably) consumed in presence of a shaman and leads to powerful spiritual experiences.
+This type of plant medicine is (preferably) consumed in the presence of a shaman and leads to powerful spiritual experiences.
 Watch out for scams and always be careful with hallucinogens.
 Never be pressured into doing something like this; it will be a negative experience instead of a beautiful one.
-Besides Perú, you can find the plant in Ecuador, Colombia and Bolivia.
+Besides Perú, you can find the plant in Ecuador, Colombia, and Bolivia.

 30. Paõ de Queijo from Belo Horizonte, Minas Gerais, Brazil.
-Puffy cheese rolls that taste sooo goood!
+Puffy cheese rolls that taste so, sooo goood!

-31. Imitate Ernesto “Che” Guevara and his The Motorcycle Diaries by getting yourself a motorbike and touring the continent’s far off places and starting a (personal) revolution.
+31. Imitate Ernesto “Che” Guevara and his The Motorcycle Diaries by getting yourself a motorbike and touring the continent’s far off places and consequently starting a (personal) revolution.

 33. The non-vegan cocktail Pisco Sour is widely served in Perú and Chile and this is where the pisco in the sour originated.
 Drink local!

 35. Freecamping is allowed and/or tolerated in many places in South America.
-In Chile it’s even a habit to camp on the beach in summer – complete with grill and a sandy pajama party with friends.
-On quieter days, you might wake up all alone to the sounds of the pacific.
+In Chile, it’s even a habit to camp on the beach in summer – complete with grill and a sandy pajama party with friends.
+On quieter days, you might wake up all alone to the sounds of the Pacific.

 36. During such summer parties, Chileans tend to drink mélon con vino, also known as Melvin.
-Yep, they carve out a melon and fill it with wine, sugar and optional ingredients.
+Yep, they carve out a melon and fill it with wine, sugar, and optional ingredients.
 Can’t wait to try this?
 Spanish Wikipedia knows how.

-40. In the Gran Chaco area of Paraguay there’s this community that seems a little odd at first: the Mennonites.
+40. In the Gran Chaco area of Paraguay, there’s this community that seems a little odd at first: the Mennonites.
 This is one of the few areas where you’re better off conversing in German (Plattdeutsch dialect) than Spanish or Portuguese.
 Most Mennonites are involved in the farming business on the vast plains of northwest Paraguay.

-41. Reinheitsgebot or not, microbreweries are popping up steadily in the big cities like Montevideo and Buenos Aires.
+41. Reinheitsgebot or not, microbreweries are popping up steadily in big cities like Montevideo and Buenos Aires.
 Beer lovers can try something local and made with love, instead of the big brands.

-43. You can make a trip in South America as adventurous as you like, or keep it chill and predictable.
+43. You can make a trip to South America as adventurous as you like, or keep it chill and predictable.
 Regions with an established tourism industry offer package tours for those who don’t like planning much, like Bolivia’s Salar de Uyuni salt flat.
 Other regions are so far off the beaten path even locals will call you insane.